zehua-wu/workflow_scheduler/README.md

 Branch-Aware Workflow Scheduler for WSI Analysis

-A high-concurrency, multi-tenant workflow scheduler designed for processing Gigapixel Whole Slide Images (WSI).
+A concurrency, multi-tenant workflow scheduler designed for processing Gigapixel Whole Slide Images (WSI).

 This system implements a Branch-Aware DAG Scheduler that enforces serial execution within branches and parallel execution across branches, bounded by global worker limits and per-user concurrency quotas.
-It features a Real AI Inference Engine integrating InstanSeg and OpenSlide to perform cell nuclei segmentation on pathological slides.
+It features a Real AI Inference Engine integrating InstanSeg and OpenSlide to perform cell segmentation.

 🚀 Key Features